 Immersed in a magnificent mountainous landscape at a drop of a hat from the city centre, Cardada is also the ideal place to spend some time outdoors with your family.
 After the fascinating experience of going up the mountain with a cableway, kids can tackle original games, both educational and fun, scattered along the 1.2 km recreational trail through a shaded forest.
-At their disposal an Indian village located in the woods between the cable car station and the chair lift in addition to a small playground and nice grassy field.
+At their disposal also a small playground with Noah's ark and a big coordinated swing.
+In the woods between the cable car station and the chair lift there is a massage path where you can walk barefoot.

 How to reach the Orselina-Cardada cable car by public transport

-You can also reach the departure of the cable car Orselina-Cardada by taking the bus FART number 2 at the Lido of Locarno (bus stop "Residenza Lido").
-Ther are several parking places in the Lido area.
+You can also reach the departure of the cable car Orselina-Cardada by taking the bus FART number 3 at the Lido of Locarno.
+There are several parking places in the Lido area.

 If you have more time…